Deep Brain Stimulation (DBS)

 Before you are discharged from the hospital, arrangements will be made for a follow-up

 visit with your healthcare provider.
-He or she will also give you instructions for
+They will also give you instructions for home

 Once you are home, it’s important to keep the incisions clean and dry.
 Your healthcare